tomassedovic/git-inside-presentation/content/01_slide.md

 # What's a Commit?

 !SLIDE
-# repository snapshot
+# repository snapshot in time

-!SLIDE
-# piece of history

-!SLIDE
-# git's cornerstone

 !SLIDE
 ## has one Tree